-Effective January 1, 2007, the Company adopted ASC 740-10-25 (formerly FIN 48 "Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement No. 109").
-It clarifies the accounting for uncertainty in income taxes recognized in the Company's financial statements and prescribes a more likely than not threshold for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
+Effective January 1, 2007, the Company adopted ASC 740, "Income Taxes".
+It clarifies the accounting for uncertainty in income taxes recognized in the Company's consolidated financial statements and prescribes a more likely than not threshold for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 It also provides guidance on derecognition of income tax assets and liabilities, classification of current and deferred income tax assets and liabilities, accounting for interest and penalties associated with tax positions, accounting for income taxes in interim periods, and income tax disclosures.

-As of December 31, 2010, the Company did not record any liability for uncertain tax positions.
+As of December 31, 2011, the Company did not record any liability for uncertain tax positions.
 The Company's policy is to recognize, if any, tax related interest as interest expenses and penalties as general and administrative expenses.
-For 2010, the Company did not have any interest and penalties associated with tax positions.
+For 2011, the Company did not have any interest and penalties associated with tax positions.